felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 ![ST-CNN architecture](/assets/kaggle-right-whale/st_cnn.png)

 I was particularly confident that ST-CNN would work well because it achieved **start-of-the-art performance on the CUB-200-2011 bird classification** dataset using multiple localizers.
-(Arguably bird classification is much less fine grained than whale recognition. e.g. colors of birds of different species vary a lot, but not for whales)
+(Arguably bird classification is much less fine grained than whale recognition. e.g. colors of birds of different species vary a lot, but not for whales).
+The diagram below shows samples from the bird dataset, and where the localizers focussed onto.

 ![ST-CNN localizer results](/assets/kaggle-right-whale/st_cnn_birds.png)